geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/gn/index.rst

 `````

 - This harvester will not work if the remote site has a version prior to GeoNetwork 2.1 eg. GeoNetwork 2.0.2.
-- During harvesting, site icons are harvested and local copies updated.
-Icons are propagated to new nodes as soon as these nodes harvest from this one.
+- During harvesting, site icons are harvested and local copies are updated.
+Icons are propagated to new sites as soon as those sites harvest from this one.
-- The metadata UUID is taken from the info.xml file of the MEF bundle.
-Any UUID stored inside the metadata will be given this UUID.
+- The metadata record uuid is taken from the info.xml file of the MEF bundle.

 .. include:: ../common_notes.rst